Holy Cross Church, Warsaw: History

+Destruction and rebuilding

 During the 1944 Warsaw Uprising, the church was severely damaged.
 On 6 September 1944, when the Germans detonated two large Goliath tracked mines in the church (they usually carried 75–100 kg of high explosives) the facade was destroyed, together with many Baroque furnishings, the vaulting, the high altar, and side altars.
 Afterward the church was blown up by the Germans in January 1945.

 Between 1945 and 1953, the church was rebuilt in a simplified architectural form by B. Zborowski.
 The interior was reconstructed without the Baroque polychromes and frescos.
 The main altar was reconstructed between 1960 and 1972.

 Traditionally, during the Chopin International Piano Competition on 17 October – the day of Fryderyk Chopin's death – a solemn mass is celebrated in the church, during which Wolfgang Amadeus Mozart's Requiem is performed in accordance with the wishes of the composer.

 Burials

 Frédéric François Chopin (1810-1849): His heart is interred in the church.
 His body is buried in Père Lachaise Cemetery, Paris.